We may earn money or products from the companies mentioned in this post. Merci!

 Every so often, the butcher prepared well seasoned “chair à saucisse” that she used to stuff potatoes as well as prepare her famous stuffed tomatoes.
 It was just as tasty!

+That’s an easy fix.
+Use a loose Italian sausage mix (spicy or sweet) and season to taste.
 Make it fresh garlic (as much as you want) and fresh parsley.
 Add to the sausage meat and stir well to combine evenly.
 Add the crumbled bread to the sausage mixture.

 Try not to nibble on the sausage stuffing as you prepare it.
 I say this because I was hungry while making dinner.
 The result?
-Only enough sausage stuffing for three or my four tomatoes!
+Only enough sausage stuffing for three of my four tomatoes!

 If the sausage stuffing still seems greasy to you, spoon onto a paper towel again just long enough to absorb any fat.

-Butter a baking dish.
 Season the tomatoes and fill with the sausage mix.
 Top with breadcrumbs.
 Surround the filled tomatoes with the tomato pulp.
 Season to taste.

 The stuffed tomatoes should be soft but maintain their shape and not collapse when serving.